francescmm/GitQlient/CONTRIBUTING.md

 - Critical bug: Bug that makes GitQlient to crash
 - Bug: Bug that makes GitQlient unstable.
 It doesn't crash
 - Documentation: The issue is only about documentation
+- Ready to review: The issue is ready to review

 As soon as I see need of more I'll add them.